Neural Style Transfer: A Review: Derivations of Neural Style Transfer

 \section{Derivations of Neural Style Transfer}

 For a better understanding of the NST development, we start by introducing its derivations.
-To automatically transfer an artistic style, the first and most important issue is how to model and extract style from an image.
-Since style is also a form of texture, a straightforward way is to relate \emph{Visual Style Modelling} back to previously well-studied \emph{Visual Texture Modelling} methods.
-After obtaining the style representation, the next issue is how to reconstruct an image with desired style information while preserving its semantic content.
-There comes the \emph{Image Reconstruction} techniques.
+To automatically transfer an artistic style, the first and most important issue is how to model and extract \emph{style} from an image.
+Since \emph{style} is very related to \emph{texture}\footnote{We clarify that style is very related to texture but not limited to texture.
+Style also involves a large degree of simplification and shape abstraction effects, which falls back to the composition or alignment of texture features.}, a straightforward way is to relate \emph{Visual Style Modelling} back to previously well-studied \emph{Visual Texture Modelling} methods.
+After obtaining the style representation, the next issue is how to reconstruct an image with desired style information while preserving its content, which is addressed by the \emph{Image Reconstruction} techniques.